Essential Info

 The images below highlight what screen will be recorded by the Podcast system – please note that regardless of disabling a projector, any content displayed on the theatre monitor may still be recorded.

-Schuster Building Theatres – due to the older equipment in these theatres, the Podcast system will record whichever input is last selected on the control panel on the desk even if it is not displayed on the projector screen.
+Schuster Building Theatres – due to the older equipment in these theatres, the Podcast system will record whichever input is last displayed via the control panel on the desk, regardless of which projector screen it is being displayed on.

-This means that if you are displaying two different inputs on the projector screens (for example the visualiser on the left screen, and the PC on the right screen), then you must ensure you choose to display the PC on the right screen after you have displayed the visualiser, otherwise the visualiser will be recorded on the Podcast instead (even though it is showing on the left projector screen).
+This means that if you are displaying two different inputs on the projector screens (for example the visualiser on the left screen, and the PC on the right screen), then you must ensure you choose to display what you want recorded as the last thing.
+For example, if you want the PC to be recorded in the podcast, you should display the visualiser on any screen first, and then display the PC on the right screen via the control panel.

 Audio in the Podcast